luizbgomide/sovereign/rules.md

 One ten-minute turn is enough time for a healer to apply as much first aid as is wanted to the rest of their party.

+### System Strain

+Magical forms of healing or use of powerful augmenting magic can take a toll on a user’s physiology.
+Their System Strain total reflects the total amount of stress their body has undergone.

+A healthy character normally starts at zero System Strain and has their Constitution score as their allowed maximum.
+A character cannot accumulate more than this maximum in System Strain.

+Magical healing and certain spells and abilities will add to a subject’s System Strain.
+If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
+If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for n hour.

+Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, and comfortable and can get at least eight uninterrupted hours of sleep.
+Cold camps, stony bedding, and other sources of privation prevent this recuperation.

-### Poisons and Diseases
+## Poisons and Diseases

 Most toxins force a victim to make a Physical saving throw to resist their effects or mitigate their harm.
 Weak perils might grant as much as a +4 to the saving throw, while dire threats might apply a -4 penalty.

 If the save is failed, the poison or disease takes hold.
 Most poisons act quickly, inflicting hit point damage, adding System Strain to the target, or applying long-lasting penalties.
 Diseases can have a slower onset but often apply the same sort of harms.

 A medic who gets to a poisoned person within a minute of the poisoning can use a healer’s kit to give them a better chance to resist.
 They may add twice their Heal skill level to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
-Specialized antitoxins may be able to neutralize such poisons entirely.
+Once the poison takes hold, the victim has 1d4 turns to live.
+The medic can counteract the toxin with an Int/Heal skill check at a DC of at least 10 for most poisons, or 12 or more for truly fearsome ones.

 ## Chases and Pursuit